jstpierref/coveo_backend_test/README.md

 And if it not the case the score is obtained via:<br />
 `score = 0.4*length_score + 0.3*type_score + 0.3*position_socre`

-Many of those choices are heuristics, therefore subjective.
-One improvement would to optimized the implied functions and parameters according to some preferred behaviors.
+Many of those choices are subjective.
+One improvement would be to optimized the implied functions and parameters according to some preferred behaviors.

 ### Build, test and run locally
 Install and create a virtual environement